macta/iceberg/How-to-help-us,-What-you-could-contribute.md

 Some hostings allow users to generate an authentication token which can then be used to authenticate instead of inserting a user/password.
 There is a missing UI support for this, and further testing.

-# SSH passphrase support

-Iceberg handles nowadays only ssh keys without passphrases.
-We should investigate what changes should be done to libgit to intercept a password request, and to have decent UI support for it also.

 # Two-factor authentication

 If you have two-factor authentication enabled in your server (e.g., in github), you should be prompted for a code in order to give access to the repository.
 Iceberg misses support for this.